Flu smarties, they have symptoms but to be visited by the doctor they don’t swab to save money-breakinglatest.news-Breaking Latest News

 The controversy over home diagnostics

 If you are positive for the swab, of course, you cannot go to the doctor.
 Diagnosis is carried out “remotely”.
 However, not everyone agrees with this way of working.
 “My doctor wanted the swab from the pharmacy – says Daniela -, but I had bronchitis”.
-And the controversy started on social media.
+And on social media the controversy arises.

 Meloni influenced, skips the Alicante summit: Tajani takes his place.
 Nothing bilateral with Sanchez